All Episodes

 Experiences aren't in continuity like they are in near-death experiences.

-survey I did of near-death experiencers, I asked the key question, was your experience
+And in fact, all those years ago when we were talking on the radio, and I did my very earliest survey I did of near-death experiences, I asked the key question, was your experience dreamlike in any way?

-Yes, if they had any aspect of their near-death experience that was related in any way to
+And that was a question deliberately worded for people to answer in the affirmative, yes, if they had any aspect of their near-death experience that was related in any way to dreams that they were so familiar with.

 And I got such a resounding no response to that.

-I mean, people not only were basically telling me no, it wasn't dreamlike, but Dr. Long, hell no, I mean, not even close, no way.
+I mean, people not only were basically telling me no, it wasn't dream-like, but Dr. Long, hell no.

 And in fact, the response was so emphatically no to that question, I dropped it in later surveys.

-near-death experiences are very, very different types of conscious experiences than dreams
+But near-death experiences are very, very different types of conscious experiences than dreams or approaching dreams or waking up from dreams are.

 Yes, sir.

-very dire medical circumstances, obviously with cancer, and a certain number of those
+As an oncologist, you would deal with a number of people in very dire medical circumstances, obviously with cancer, and a certain number of those would pass away.

 Yeah, that's a great question.

-You know, my interest in near-death experiences actually began about a quarter, oh gosh, about over 20 years ago when I was in my residency training in radiation oncology and I was going through one of the most prestigious medical journals in the world, the Journal of the American Medical Association looking for a cancer-related article and completely by accident I came across an article that had the term near-death experience in it.
+You know, my interest in near-death experiences actually began about a quarter, oh gosh, about over 20 years ago when I was in my residency training in radiation oncology.

-Now, I was very studious and didn't listen to the radio as much as I should have, or watch television, so I'd never heard the term before.
+Now, I was very studious and didn't listen to the radio as much as I should have or watch television, so I'd never heard the term before.

-So, mystified, I stopped and read the article and was immediately fascinated.
+So mystified, I stopped and read the article and was immediately fascinated.

-I was so fascinated, I resolved right at that time that I wanted to learn more about near-death experiences.
+So I was so fascinated, I resolved right at that time that I wanted to learn more about near-death experiences.

 And see for myself, I guess for several years after that, I had a burning question in my heart, near-death experiences, are they real?